The Impacts - Inner Works Therapy

 • Do you experience guilt at a level that is pervasive and uncomfortable?

-• Do you fear that you will pass on your ‘toxicity’ on to your children?
+• Do you fear that you will pass on your ‘toxicity’ to your children?

 • Do you have a pervasive sense that someone is angry with you, that you have done something wrong, that it’s ‘your fault’?